Project Management Methodologies

 Six sigma methodology relies on 5 process steps, called DMAIC.

 1. Define: Identify customer requirements and project goals.

 2. Measure: Realise the current project performance and measure the various aspects of it.

 3. Analyze: Analyze the data and determine the root causes of any defects.

 4. Improve: Optimize the current process and establish ways to improve the process.

 5. Control: Implement control systems to control the future performance of the process.

 Waterfall methodology is one of the most common project management methodologies.
 It provides a simple framework for planning projects.
 Therefore it is widely used in many organizations.
 Tasks are in sequential order.
 In this method the team completes one task or step then performs the next step.
 All the requirements and the activity sequences are defined at the beginning.
 Then all the tasks are performed as a waterfall from the beginning up to the end of the project.
 In this methodology, the production of the first step is the input of the next step.
 Waterfall methodology provides less iterative and flexible approaches because all the progress flows in one direction.

 Winston W. Royce described this model in the 1970s.
-According to his article, Waterfall model involved below processes.
+According to his article, the Waterfall model involves the below processes.

 - Requirements (System or Software)

 - Operations (Including installation, support, and maintenance)

 Waterfall methodology is not adaptive enough to changes, especially in the software cycle.
 However, Agile is responsive and adaptive to changes during project phases.
-By using the Agile methodology, you can provide continuous and speedy delivery of software product to the customer.
+By using the Agile methodology, you can provide continuous and speedy delivery of software products to the customer.
 On the other hand in the Waterfall methodology, you deliver the product as it was planned at the first step (initiation) and it is difficult to make changes during the software life cycle.